Kareem-Bizreh/Programming_Languages_Backend_24-25/README.md

 -   **E-Commerce Platform**: Backend for managing products, goods, and user interactions.
 -   **Shopping Cart**: Users can add products to their cart and place orders.
+-   **Favorite Functionality**: Users can add products to their **Favorites** for easy access later.
 -   **Order Management**:
     -   Orders are divided into sub-orders, each sent to the respective store.
     -   Sellers approve or reject sub-orders.
-    -   Once all sub-orders are approved, the admin marks the order as "Ready for Delivery."
+    -   Once all sub-orders are approved, the admin marks the order as "Delivering."
-    -   After delivery, the order status is updated to "Delivered."
+    -   After delivery, the order status is updated to "completed"
 -   **JWT Authentication**: Secure token-based authentication for users and admins.
 -   **Role-Based Access Control**: Two main roles - **User** and **Admin**.
     -   Admin role is further divided into **Seller** and **Admin**.
 -   **Multiauth System**: Separate authentication for different roles.
 -   **Custom Middleware & Roles**: Manual middleware and role management to differentiate between admin sections.
--   **Service Layer Architecture**: Logic is separated into a **Service Layer**, keeping controllers clean and focused.
+-   **Service Layer Architecture**: Logic and Database queries is separated into a **Service Layer** and **Repositry Layer** , keeping controllers clean and focused.
 -   **OTP Verification**: Send One-Time Passwords (OTP) via email for secure verification.
 -   **Image Uploads**: Image management with three categories:
     -   User images